AGRINFO AGRINFO logo

 Sustainability labelling framework

 Under the Farm to Fork Strategy, the European Commission announced a proposal for a sustainability labelling framework with the aim of empowering consumers to make informed and sustainable food choices.
-The proposal will govern the information given to consumers relating to the sustainability of food products, including nutritional, climate, environmental, and social aspects.
-For companies supplying the EU market, this will help sustainable suppliers to differentiate their products, mitigating potential effects of greenwashing.
+The proposal would govern the information given to consumers relating to the sustainability of food products, including nutritional, climate, environmental, and social aspects.
+For companies supplying the EU market, this would help sustainable suppliers to differentiate their products, mitigating potential effects of greenwashing.

-Timeline: To be included in the Sustainable Food Systems framework that has been delayed (see above).
+Timeline: Was due to be included in the Sustainable Food Systems framework that has been delayed (see “Sustainable Food Systems framework legislation” above).

 Origin indication labelling